SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

 We will create a simple TODO app to introduce you to the SCION Workbench.
 This short tutorial helps to install the SCION Workbench and explains how to arrange and open views.

-The application lists TODOs on the left side.
-When the user clicks a TODO, a new view opens displaying the TODO.
-Different TODOs open a different view.
-To open a TODO multiple times, the Ctrl key can be pressed.
-The user can size and arrange views by drag and drop.

 ***
 - After you complete this guide, the application will look like this: https://workbench-getting-started.scion.vercel.app.
 - The source code of the application can be found <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/apps/workbench-getting-started-app/src">here</a>.